rollup/rollup/docs/999-big-list-of-options.md

   * getters with side effects will only be retained if the return value is used (`treeshake.propertyReadSideEffects: false`)
   * code from imported modules will only be retained if at least one exported value is used (`treeshake.moduleSideEffects: false`)
   * you should not bundle polyfills that rely on detecting broken builtins (`treeshake.tryCatchDeoptimization: false`)
-  * some semantic errors may be swallowed (`treeshake.unknownGlobalSideEffects: false`)
+  * some semantic issues may be swallowed (`treeshake.unknownGlobalSideEffects: false`, `treeshake.correctVarValueBeforeDeclaration: false`)
 * `"recommended"` should work well for most usage patterns.
-Some semantic errors may be swallowed, though (`treeshake.unknownGlobalSideEffects: false`)
+Some semantic issues may be swallowed, though (`treeshake.unknownGlobalSideEffects: false`, `treeshake.correctVarValueBeforeDeclaration: false`)
 * `"safest"` tries to be as spec compliant as possible while still providing some basic tree-shaking capabilities.
-This is currently equivalent to `true` but this may change in the next major version.
+* `true` is equivalent to not specifying the option and will always choose the default value (see below).

 If you discover a bug caused by the tree-shaking algorithm, please file an issue!
 Setting this option to an object implies tree-shaking is enabled and grants the following additional options: